...

 Ian R. Clayton: Cultural Provocateur in Flip-Flops

-Part rebel, part historian, and all heart, Ian R. Clayton digs beneath the postcard-perfect surface of paradise to uncover the rogues, rebels, mystics, and misfits who shaped it.
+Part rebel, part historian, and all heart, Ian R. Clayton digs beneath the postcard-perfect surface of paradise to uncover the rogues, rebels, mystics, and misfits who created it.
 From Barbados to blogs, podcasts to paperbacks, he’s telling the stories empire forgot—with wit, warmth, and just the right touch of mischief.
 Author of Rogues in Paradise and creator of the RoguesCulture podcast, Ian connects people, place, and history in ways that challenge, entertain, transform, and uncover truths that are inconvenient, unresolved, and essential.

 From music and politics to postcolonial resistance and social movements, the podcast uncovers how voices from the margins—often silenced, overlooked, or misunderstood—have always driven cultural transformation.